kaland313/TrueBuiltWallSegmentationChallenge/README.md

 ## Running the API Server

+Download the trained weights to the root of the repository from the released [`model.onnx`](https://github.com/kaland313/TrueBuiltWallSegmentationChallenge/releases/download/v1.0/model.onnx)

 The API server is implemented in FastAPI and can be run using the provided [`Makefile`](Makefile).

+🚀 To launch the API server run:

 ```bash
 make serve-gpu